goroda/Compressed-Continuous-Computation/README.md

 * Addition
 * Rounding
 * Computing Jacobians and Hessians
+* UQ
+  1) Expectations and Variances
+  2) Sobol sensitivities

 In addition to the above capabilities, which are unique to the C3 package, I also have general optimization routines including
 * BFGS
 * LBFGS
 * Gradient descent
+* Stochastic Gradient with ADAM

 For more details see the website at

 http://www.alexgorodetsky.com/c3/html/

 ## Installation / Getting started

 The dependencies for this code are
    1) BLAS
    2) LAPACK
+   3) SWIG (if building non-C interfaces)

 ```
 git clone https://github.com/goroda/Compressed-Continuous-Computation.git c3